One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Some clients are happy to just show up to the gym and do everything exactly as outlined.

-For example, someone busy with work and raising a family won’t have much time or energy to think about exercise selection, the best workout split, or how to progress their bench press, so they hire a personal trainer.
+For example, someone busy with work and raising a family won’t have much time or energy to think about exercise selection, the best workout split, or how to progress their bench press, so they hire an expert to improve their strength and conditioning.

 However, that isn’t always the case, as many clients enjoy being involved in the one-on-one training process.
 But what does that mean?